 - 9.1 The College will be entitled to make reasonable changes to the material information relating to a course (including to the content and syllabus of the course where developments in the subject area make that necessary, to the location of the course or the method of delivery of the course) up to three months prior to enrolment.
-Changes will usually be made on this basis for one or more of the following reasons: - 9.1.1 To enable the delivery of a better quality of educational experience to students enrolled on the course, including to account for feedback from previous and existing students. - 9.1.2 To account for changes in theory, recent research, and best practice so as to ensure the course content is accurate, up to date and serves the best interest of students. - 9.1.3 To meet new or revised legal, regulatory, professional standards and requirements of accrediting bodies. - 9.1.4 Where the prospectus expressly states that the course may be subject to changes or cancellation for specific reasons; and - 9.1.5 Due to circumstances outside reasonable control of the College. - 9.2 In making any such changes, the College will aim to keep the changes to the minimum necessary to achieve the required purpose and will notify affected students in advance about any changes that are required. - 9.3 If the College makes changes to a course and students are not satisfied with the changes, then students should notify the College in writing within 14 days of receiving information about the change.
+Changes will usually be made on this basis for one or more of the following reasons: - 9.1.1 To enable the delivery of a better quality of educational experience to students enrolled on the course, including to account for feedback from previous and existing students. - 9.1.2 To account for changes in theory, recent research, and best practice so as to ensure the course content is accurate, up to date and serves the best interest of students. - 9.1.3 To meet new or revised legal, regulatory, professional standards and requirements of accrediting bodies. - 9.1.4 Where the prospectus expressly states that the course may be subject to changes or cancellation for specific reasons; and - 9.1.5 Due to circumstances outside reasonable control of the College.

+- 9.2 In making any such changes, the College will aim to keep the changes to the minimum necessary to achieve the required purpose and will notify affected students in advance about any changes that are required. - 9.3 If the College makes changes to a course and students are not satisfied with the changes, then students should notify the College in writing within 14 days of receiving information about the change.
 The College will inform students of other similar alternative courses or modules (as the case may be). - 9.4 If no alternative is suitable, then students will be entitled to withdraw from the programme.
-The College will also offer reasonable support to assist students to transfer to another provider.
+The College will also offer reasonable support to assist students to transfer to another provider. - 9.5 If you are not satisfied with a material change and choose to withdraw as a result, you will not be financially disadvantaged.

-10 Course Changes or Cancellation Within 3 Months Prior To Enrolment and/or After Enrolment
+10 Course Changes or Cancellations Within 3 Months Prior To Enrolment and/or After Enrolment